-This article was contributed by Lisa Proulx, Public Information Officer, Great Bay Community College
+This article was written and contributed by Lisa Proulx, Public Information Officer, Great Bay Community College

 The Life Sciences Department of Great Bay Community College offers programs in three specialized areas in Bioengineering, Biotechnology and Biological Sciences.
 Information is available at https://www.greatbay.edu/life-sciences/ Great Bay Community College is part of the Community College System of New Hampshire, a public system of higher education consisting of seven colleges in Berlin, Claremont, Laconia, Concord, Manchester, Nashua, and Portsmouth.